1. Introduction and background

 6. The Education Welfare Officer Parents are expected to contact school at an early stage and to work with the staff in resolving any problems together.
 This is nearly always successful.
 If difficulties cannot be sorted out in this way, the school may refer the child to the Education Welfare Officer from the Local Authority.
 He/she will also try to resolve the situation by agreement but, if other ways of trying to improve the child’s attendance have failed and unauthorised absences persist, these Officers can use sanctions such as Penalty Notices or prosecution in the Magistrates Court.
 Full details of the options to enforce attendance at school are available from the school or the Local Authority.
 Alternatively, parents or children may wish to contact the EWO themselves to ask for help or information.
 They are independent of the school and will give impartial advice.
 Their telephone number is available from the school office or by contacting the Local Authority.

 Poor punctuality is not acceptable.
 If a child misses the start of the day they can miss work and do not spend time with their class teacher getting vital information and news for the day.
 Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.
 Good time keeping is a vital life skill which will help our children as they progress through their school life and into the wider world.
 How we manage lateness: The school day starts at 8.50am and we expect children to be in the playground before this time ready to line up when the whistle is blown.
-School gates open at 8.40 am and close at 8.50 am.
-Any child that does not come through the school gate in the morning (arrives after 8.50 am) is late and recorded in the late book.
+School gates open at 8.30 am and close at 8.40 am.
+Any child that arrives after 8.45 am is late and recorded in the late book.
 They then have to report to members of the Inclusion Team at break time to catch up on any work missed during the morning class time.
-At 9.20 am the registers will be closed.
+At 9.00 am the registers will be closed.
 In accordance with the Regulations, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that you could face the possibility of a Penalty Notice if the problem persists.

 If your child has a persistent late record you will be asked to meet with a senior member of staff to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time.
 We will encourage good punctuality by being good role models to our children and celebrate good class punctuality.